stewpage/gatsby-starter-developer-diary/posts/ctrl-labs-neural-interface-beyong-handwriting.md

 The 3-page list of contributors indicates how much effort has gone into this since Ctrl Labs' acquisition in 2019.
 The demonstration of a neural interface that works without calibration is certainly noteworthy for the BCI world.
 However, there is still a significant gap between this paper and some earlier demos and teasers.
 In particular, their choice of a handwriting task, which achieves at best less than half the speed of typing, raises more questions.

 I'd love to understand why they didn't pick the typing task they had previously shown in a video.
 In the paper, the authors stress that their ground truth was approximate and relied on prompts and inferred timing.
 A typing task — perhaps with a touch keyboard — would have provided them with true ground truth that was more scalable.
-Typing would also provide much more open space for adaptive learning, envisioned in Meta’s [March 2021 post](https://about.fb.com/news/2021/03/inside-facebook-reality-labs-wrist-based-interaction-for-the-next-computing-platform/), “...imagine instead a virtual keyboard that learns and adapts to your unique typing style (typos and all) over time..“.
+Typing would also provide much more open space for adaptive learning, envisioned in Meta’s [March 2021 post](https://about.fb.com/news/2021/03/inside-facebook-reality-labs-wrist-based-interaction-for-the-next-computing-platform/), “...imagine instead a virtual keyboard that learns and adapts to your unique typing style (typos and all) over time..”.

 ![](../src/images/ctrl-labs-keyboard-mock.png)
 <small class="caption">Still from an <a href="https://about.fb.com/news/2021/03/inside-facebook-reality-labs-wrist-based-interaction-for-the-next-computing-platform/"> ealier video</a> with a virtual keyboard</small>

 Other areas that Meta had discussed earlier, but this paper didn't touch on, were
 * barely perceptible controls or the use of much subtler non-perceptible movements (accessible neuromotor information that isn't being utilized),
-* intention and co-adaptive learning, or
+* intention and co-adaptive learning
 * using language models to correct human text.

 Meta has previously demonstrated and discussed these, with evidence that they have research devices and models capable of performing these tasks.
-Hopefully this is just a preview, and more is coming soon.
+Hopefully this recent paper is just a start, and there's more coming soon.